Vols linebacker off team after arrest, comments about police

 KNOXVILLE, Tenn.
 (AP) — Jeremy Banks has been dismissed from the Tennessee football team after video showed him cursing and saying “where I’m from, we shoot at cops” during his arrest last month following a traffic stop.
 The linebacker has apologized .

-Tennessee coach Jeremy Pruitt said in a statement Friday he decided to “remove” Banks in the best interest of the team and university.
+Tennessee coach Jeremy Pruitt announced his decision Friday in a statement released by the university.

-During a conference call Wednesday of Southeastern Conference coaches, Pruitt said the team “addressed the matter internally” and Banks’ behavior was unacceptable.
-Banks practiced that day in a workout open to media.
+During a conference call Wednesday of Southeastern Conference coaches, Pruitt said the team had “addressed the matter internally” and Banks’ behavior was unacceptable.
+Banks participated in the portion of Wednesday afternoon’s practice that was open to the media.

+“While I will continue to support Jeremy in the next steps in his life, information I recently received made it clear that this decision is in the best interest of the football program and the university,” Pruitt said Friday.

-He was arrested Sept.
+Banks was arrested Sept.
 15 after a records check during a traffic stop just before 4 a.m. revealed he had an active warrant for failure to appear on an earlier charge of driving with a suspended license.

+The sophomore from Cordova, Tennessee, had played a reserve role in each of the Volunteers’ first four games this season.
+He had seven tackles and two interceptions.

-Pruitt’s decision leaves the Volunteers thin at linebacker after Will Ignont left the team last week.
+Pruitt’s decision leaves the Vols thin at linebacker after Will Ignont and Shanon Reid left the team last week.
 Tennessee (1-3, 0-1 Southeastern Conference) hosts No. 3 Georgia (4-0, 1-0) on Saturday.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25